Topical steroid withdrawal

+Dr. Marvin Rapaport first recognized 'Red Skin Syndrome' (RSS) at his UCLA clinic, where he established the connection between topical steroid use, cessation, and subsequent severe skin reactions.
+Dr Rapaport identified this as 'Topical Steroid Addiction' (TSA), a potential side effect from topical steroid use (iatrogenic condition).
+Red Skin Syndrome (RSS) became commonly known as Topical Steroid Withdrawal (TSW).

+Currently, there is no global medical consensus on the existence, cause, or official naming of the condition.

+Dr. Kenji Sato, Japanese dermatologist at Hannan Chuo Hospital in Osaka, has pioneered TSA treatment through dedicated inpatient care as well as developed a No Moisture Therapy (NMT) protocol for patients to follow at home.

+Both Dr's Rapaport and Sato note that atopic dermatitis has a natural tendency to self-heal over time.

-Topical steroid rebound phenomena (TSRP), commonly known as topical steroid withdrawal (TSW), red burning skin syndrome or steroid dermatitis, has been reported in people who apply topical steroids for 2 weeks or longer and then discontinue use.
+The condition has been reported in people who apply topical steroids for 2 weeks or longer and then discontinue use.
 Symptoms affect the skin and include redness, a burning sensation, and itchiness, which may then be followed by peeling.

 This condition generally requires the daily application of a topical steroid for more than 2 weeks but sometimes can occur with even less steroid use.
 It appears to be a specific adverse effect of topical corticosteroid use.
 People with atopic dermatitis are most at risk.

 Treatment involves discontinuing the use of topical steroids, either gradually or suddenly.
 Counselling and cold compresses may also help.
 Thousands of people congregate in online communities to support one another throughout the healing process, and cases have been reported in both adults and children.
 It was first described in 1979.